 Check Your A/C

 We all know the aggravation of selecting the right air conditioning system for your home and it not working properly during hot summer days.
 Clean the filter and schedule an inspection of your central air system.
 For window units, clean the filters and remove any outside debris.
 Also, clean the blades of your ceiling fan (also, consider to install one of this best outdoor fans) with a damp cloth or duster.

-Keeping large appliances such as your refrigerator, dishwasher, and washer and dryer running smoothly is always important.
+Keeping large appliances such as your refrigerator, dishwasher, and washer and dryer running smoothly is always important, hire professional contractors for a electricity maintenance, we recommended Westline Electrical Services.
 Clogged refrigerator coils force your refrigerator to work harder, raising your energy bill in the process.
 Make sure that your dishwasher doesn’t have clogs or leaks, and run a cycle of vinegar to deodorize it.
 Check your washing machine and dryer hoses for cracks or leaks, and be sure to clean your dryer hose and vent at least once a year.

 Improve Your “Curb Appeal”